-The Annual Isaiah Berlin Day in Riga
+The Annual Isaiah Berlin Lecture in Riga

 2018: Stephen Kotkin: Turning Points: Yesterday's World, and Tomorrow's

-The 2018 Isaiah Berlin Memorial Lecture in Riga was given by Professor Stephen Kotkin, at the Splendid Palace Cinema, on 13 December.
-Professor Kotkin's lecture was entitled Turning Points: Yesterday's World, and Tomorrow's.
-Professor Kotkin is the John P. Birkelund Professor in History and International Affairs at Princeton, and a fellow at the Hoover Institution at Stanford.
+The 2018 Isaiah Berlin Memorial Lecture in Riga, 'Turning Points: Yesterday's World, and Tomorrow's', was given by Professor Stephen Kotkin, on Thursday 13 December.
+Kotkin is the John P. Birkelund Professor in History and International Affairs at Princeton, and a fellow at the Hoover Institution at Stanford.
 The second volume of his biography of Stalin, Waiting for Hitler: 1929–1941, was a Sunday Times History Book of the Year 2017.

 2017: Timothy Snyder: From Inevitability to Eternity: The New Politics of Unfreedom

 The 2017 Isaiah Berlin Memorial Lecture, 'From Inevitability to Eternity: the New Politics of Unfreedom', was given by Professor Timothy Snyder on Tuesday 26 September.
 Professor Snyder is Housum Professor of History at Yale, and a permanent fellow at the Institute for Human Sciences in Vienna.
 He is the author of Bloodlands: Europe between Hitler and Stalin (2010), and The Road to Unfreedom (2018).

 2016: Anatoly Naiman: The Impact of 1945 on Isaiah Berlin's Attitude to Russia